justlovediaodiao/tools/fmtp/README.md

 # fmtp

 ~~Fuck MTP~~.

+Sync local directory with MTP device directory:

+- Copy new files from MTP to local.
-Diff mtp device and local directory.
-Move local redundant files to `diff` directory.
+- Move local-only files to `diff` folder for review before deletion.

-Used to backup files.
-It helps to delete local redundant files.

 ## Build